 Benefits of a Second Passport

-5. Increased Quality of Life: Being a passport holder of a country entitles an individual to access the social services of that country.
-Many European countries have universal healthcare systems, like Portugal, that all citizens can access at low or no-cost.
+5. Increased quality of life: Being a passport holder of a country entitles an individual to access the social services of that country.
+Many European countries have universal healthcare systems, like Portugal, that all citizens can access at low or no cost.
 Additionally, individuals can access a nation with far higher standards of education and far lower levels of crime.

-6 Ways to Get a Second Passport
+How to Get a Second Passport

 newborn baby

-03/ Citizenship by Investment
+3. Citizenship by Investment

 passport on an airplane window